semuconsulting/pygnssutils/README.md

 Originally developed in support of the [PyGPSClient](https://github.com/semuconsulting/PyGPSClient) GUI GNSS application, the utilities provided by pygnssutils can also be used in their own right:

+1. `GNSSReader` class.
+This is essentially an amalgamation of the `*Reader` classes in all the subsidiary parsers listed above, allowing the user to seamlessly stream any of NMEA, UBX, SBF, QGC, RTCM3 and SPARTN message protocols concurrently from a single stream.
 1. `GNSSStreamer` class and its associated [`gnssstreamer`](#gnssstreamer) (*formerly `gnssdump`*) CLI utility.
 This is essentially a configurable bidirectional input/output wrapper around the [`pyubx2.UBXReader`](https://github.com/semuconsulting/pyubx2#reading) class with flexible message formatting, filtering and output handling options for NMEA, UBX, SBF and RTCM3 protocols (**NB:** UBX and SBF protocols are mutually exclusive).
 1. `GNSSSocketServer` class and its associated [`gnssserver`](#gnssserver) CLI utility.
 This implements a TCP Socket Server for GNSS data streams which is also capable of being run as a simple NTRIP Server/Caster.
 1. `GNSSNTRIPClient` class and its associated [`gnssntripclient`](#gnssntripclient) CLI utility.
 This implements